U.S house price index, FHFA, seasonally adjusted (Q1 1991=100)

 Economics Team | June, 15, 2018

-United States.
-The Federal Housing Finance Agency (formed by the Federal Housing Finance Board (FHFB) and the Office of Federal Housing Enterprise Oversight (OFHEO)) publishes quarterly and monthly house price indices for single-family detached properties by using data on conventional mortgage transactions obtained from Fannie Mae and Freddie Mac.
+Real estate price trends in the United States.
+The Federal Housing Finance Agency (formed by the Federal Housing Finance Board (FHFB) and the Office of Federal Housing Enterprise Oversight (OFHEO)) publishes quarterly and monthly house price indices for single-family detached properties in the United States, using data on conventional mortgage transactions obtained from Fannie Mae and Freddie Mac.
 The S&P/ Case-Shiller Home Price Index is a composite of single-family home price indices for the nine U.S. Census divisions.
 It is based on purchase prices of single-family houses in 20 major metropolitan areas.
 It stretches back to 1987.
 Both sources use the repeat-sales methodology.
 Please see our full description of US indices here.

 % change over a year earlier